Russia’s Newest Fifth Generation Fighter Dances Behind An-12 In Unique Photo-Op.

 The reporter inside the An-12 delivers some animated color commentary in Russian during part of the video.
 We’re not sure what the purpose of the Su-57 model he is holding is, and it is interesting to note that it appears most of the journalists’ equipment, including the Su-57 model, are not tethered to the journalists.
 In U.S. open ramp media flights a significant amount of care is taken to make sure every piece of equipment is tethered so no one drops a camera, sunglasses or anything else out the back of the aircraft that could hit the trailing planes or be ingested into the engines.

-Facebook friend, photographer and aviation expert Mr. A.S. of Russia was kind enough to translate the reporter’s commentary for us:
+Facebook friend, photographer and aviation expert Mr. A.S. of Russia was kind enough to translate the reporter’s commentary on the original video for us:

 “What you can see now is a very low pass, i.e. now our plane, [an] An-12, flies at 400 meters.
 Two T-50 [Su-57s] are 50 meters lower, i.e. at around 300 meters above the ground.
 And now you will see how they will literally dive under us!
 Watching, they are closer and closer… But it’s even not enough, you know, it’s like weightlifter each time takes more loads so it’s what now pilots of T-50 doing.
 We are now descending lower, we are now flying at 300 meters and now they will try again to pass under us!”